moonbit-community/unicodewidth.mbt/README.mbt.md

 A MoonBit library for measuring the width of Unicode characters and strings according to the [Unicode Standard Annex #11 (UAX #11)](https://www.unicode.org/reports/tr11/) specification.

+This is a direct MoonBit port of Rust's [`unicode-width`](https://github.com/unicode-rs/unicode-width) crate.

 ## Overview

 This library provides functions to determine the display width of Unicode characters and strings, which is essential for: